Skip to main content

 Visual Indicator Builder

-What I like in practice is composition.
-I routinely stack two or three ideas—say, a trend filter, a momentum trigger, and a volatility gate—and let the builder keep the wiring consistent.
-Candlestick pattern recognition is part of that same mental model: patterns become first-class inputs instead of hand-written pattern scanners that are easy to get subtly wrong.
+Why 235 matters: when you're comparing RSI, ADX, and ATR on the same SPY daily chart, you don't want to hunt through separate reference docs.
+I routinely stack two or three ideas — a trend filter, a momentum trigger, and a volatility gate — and let the builder keep the wiring consistent.
+I've also tested candlestick pattern recognition on a QQQ scanner I built last month: patterns become first-class inputs instead of hand-written pattern scanners that are easy to get subtly wrong.

-The generator’s job is to translate those choices into Pine Script that is structured for TradingView’s runtime.
-I still verify plots and inputs on the chart, but I spend far less time chasing “undeclared identifier” errors because the editor is generating the boilerplate and the repetitive ta.* calls for me.
+I still verify plots and inputs on my charts.
+But I've noticed that I spend far less time chasing "undeclared identifier" errors because the editor handles the boilerplate and the repetitive ta.* calls.
+That's been the biggest time saver in my workflow since April.

 • Choose from 235+ built-in indicators and related building blocks.